andrew-na-git/Score-Embedding-Fast-Diffusion/README.md

-# Efficient Denoising using Score Embedding in Score-matching Diffusion Models
+# Efficient Denoising using Score Embedding in Score-based Diffusion Models

 by
 Andrew S. Na,